ktyagi12/MachineLearning_Python/Interview_Preparation/README.md

 Supervised Learning: Labelled Data, Regression & classification, Map labelled input to output.

 Unsupervised Learning: Unlabeled Data, Association & Clustering, understand pattern and discover output.

+<h3>3.What do you understand by Precision and Recall?</h3>
+Potential Answer:  Let me explain you this with an analogy:

+Imagine that, your girlfriend gave you a birthday surprise every year for the last 10 years.
+One day, your girlfriend asks you: ‘Sweetie, do you remember all the birthday surprises from me?’
+To stay on good terms with your girlfriend, you need to recall all the 10 events from your memory.
+Therefore, recall is the ratio of the number of events you can correctly recall, to the total number of events.
+If you can recall all 10 events correctly, then, your recall ratio is 1.0 (100%) and if you can recall 7 events correctly, your recall ratio is 0.7 (70%)
+However, you might be wrong in some answers.
+Recall/Sensitivity/True Positive Rate(TPR): (TP/TP+FN)

+For example, let’s assume that you took 15 guesses out of which 10 were correct and 5 were wrong.
+This means that you can recall all events but not so precisely
+Therefore, precision is the ratio of a number of events you can correctly recall, to the total number of events you can recall (mix of correct and wrong recalls).
+From the above example (10 real events, 15 answers: 10 correct, 5 wrong), you get 100% recall but your precision is only 66.67% (10 / 15)
+Precision: (TP/TP+FP)

 **REFERENCES:**

 Medium.
 2020.
 Machine Learning | An Introduction. [online] Available at: <https://towardsdatascience.com/machine-learning-an-introduction-23b84d51e6d0> [Accessed 28 July 2020].